|

 Introduction

-Trauma patients may require mechanical
+Trauma patients may require

-ventilation secondary to respiratory center
+mechanical ventilation secondary to

-depression or the Acute Respiratory Distress
+respiratory center depression or the Acute

-Syndrome (ARDS).
-Although usually
+Respiratory Distress Syndrome (ARDS).

-administered with an endotracheal tube,
+Although usually administered with an

-mechanical ventilation can be applied by
+can be applied by face mask in carefully

-face mask in carefully selected patients.
-It
+selected patients.
+It has become

-has become increasingly accepted that
+increasingly accepted that mechanical

-mechanical ventilation, although often
+ventilation, although often life-saving, can

-life-saving, can contribute to lung injury.
+contribute to lung injury.
+This has led to

-lung-protective ventilation strategies.
+ventilation strategies.
+Mechanical

-Mechanical ventilation of the trauma patient
+ventilation of the trauma patient can be

-can be complicated by chest trauma, burns,
+complicated by chest trauma, burns,

 inhalation injury, and head trauma.